Roy Kerslake

-Roy Cosmo Kerslake (born 26 December 1942, Paignton, Devon) is a former English cricketer who played first-class cricket for Cambridge University and Somerset, and captained Somerset for one season in 1968.
+Roy Cosmo Kerslake (born 26 December 1942) is a former English cricketer who played first-class cricket for Cambridge University and Somerset, and captained Somerset for one season in 1968.
 More recently he has been prominent as a cricket administrator, serving as president of Somerset County Cricket Club from 2004 to 2015.
+He was born at Paignton in Devon.

 Early career

 Kerslake was a middle to lower order right-handed batsman and a right-arm off-break bowler.
 Educated at Kingswood School, Bath, where he topped the batting and bowling averages in 1961, he played for Somerset's second eleven in the Minor Counties that season, being part of the team that won the Minor Counties Championship for the first time.
 He batted in the middle order and took 16 wickets for less than seven runs each.

 In 1962, he was at Cambridge, but made little impression in three first-class matches for the university.
 In August of the same year, he played for Somerset's first team in six matches as a middle-order batsman, but did not bowl.